St James the Less Church, Lancing: Today

 St James the Less Church was listed at Grade I by English Heritage on 12 October 1954.
 Such buildings are defined as being of "exceptional interest" and greater than national importance.
 As of February 2001, it was one of seven Grade I listed buildings, and 119 listed buildings of all grades, in Adur district.

-The style of worship in the church is Traditional Catholic.
-Eucharistic services take place every Wednesday and Sunday: there are evening prayer services everyday, and Family Eucharist on the third Sunday each month.
+The style of worship in the church is Traditional Anglo-Catholic.
+A Said Mass is celebrated every Wednesday at 11am and the Sung Parish Mass every Sunday at 10.30am with music led by the organ and choir; all are welcome.

 The parish, in its present form, covers 2236 acre.
 The eastern boundary is the River Adur; the railway line between the river and Leconfield Road forms the southern limit; on the west side, the ancient boundary with Sompting parish, now running up Boundstone Lane and Upper Boundstone Lane, is retained; and old field boundaries on the South Downs have been preserved in the north.